cxw620/rust-polyglot/docs/types.rst

 as seen in languages like ML and Haskell.

-The compiler will often infer the types of variables (including closures) and also usually infer the correct types for a generic function.
+The compiler will often infer the types of variables (including closures) and also usually infer the correct types for a generic function call.
-Type inference is not supported everywhere, notably in function signatures and public interfaces.
+Type elision is not supported everywhere, notably in function signatures and public interfaces.

 Generics